Integrating Accessibility Testing into the Development Process

 Using Self-Voicing Browser Screen ReadersA self-voicing application is an application that provides an aural interface without requiring a separate screen reader.
 Traditionally, talking web browsers had been specially created, but a more recent trend has seen the self-voicing capabilities added to mainstream web browsers with free add-ons.
 In 2004, Opera Software created a self-voicing and speech-recognition extension for the Windows version of their web browser, and in 2005 Charles L. Chen devised Fire Vox, an extension that adds speech capabilities to the Mozilla Firefox web browser on Mac, Windows, or Linux.
 A voice browser presents information aurally, using pre-recorded audio file playback or text-to-speech synthesis software.
 A voice browser obtains information using speech recognition and a keypad.
 As speech recognition and web technologies have matured, voice applications are deployed commercially in many industries and voice browsers are supplanting traditional proprietary interactive voice response (IVR) systems.

 However, it is important to note that self-voicing browsers, despite vendor claims, cannot yet replace screen reader assistive technology, as they do not have the suffisticated interface required by blind users.
 The self-voicing browsers offer assistance to people who have trouble typing, moving a mouse, gesturing or reading a screen.
 Many people with disabilities have difficulty using computers and handheld devices.
 Self-voicing browsers allow people with limited dexterity to overcome barriers.
 Such as, those with quadriplegia, Parkinson's disease, multiple sclerosis, Cerebral Palsy, and other conditions that make it challenging to use touchscreen smartphones and tablets.
 The eSSENTIAL Accessibility self-voicing browsing tool is a cloud based self-voicing browser service that can be integrated into an organizations website.
 Another self-voicing browsing service is The AudioEye Personalization Platform, which is an all-inclusive SaaS Platform built to support the compliance auditing process end-to-end.
+Another popular tool is the BrowseAloud, which allows you to change the text, size and colours of the text, as well as having it read out loud to you.

 Screen Reader Tips and Resources